 - Other environmental resources, including incursions and excursions arranged by Council, can be found on our Environment and sustainability webpages.

-We encourages rubbish-free lunches and indoor lunches for students as these initiatives reduce litter in playgrounds, parks and waterways.
+We encourage rubbish-free lunches and indoor lunches for students as these initiatives reduce litter in playgrounds, parks and waterways.
 Kindergartens, ELCs and schools that participate in a rubbish-free lunch program can apply for a free worm farm (worms at own cost).

 Council's Bin Inspection Program gives great recyclers the chance to win each month.
 If your kerbside waste and recycling bins are inspected and you've recycled right, you could be our next winner.
 If your bins are inspected you will have a tag on your bin.
 If you have a 'happy' tag check your letterbox for a movie draw postcard and fill in your details for your chance to win.